bitpay/spree-bitpay/README.md

 ### Environment

-spree-bitpay relies on the bitpay-rails gem, which requires two environment variables to be set: BITPAY_SECRET and BITPAY_SALT. **You must set these environment variables**.
+`spree-bitpay` relies on the `bitpay-rails` gem, which requires two environment variables to be set: `BPSECRET` and `BPSALT`. **You must set these environment variables**.

+    $ export BPSECRET="YOURSECRETRIGHTHERE"
+    $ export BPSALT="YOURSALTHERE"

 ### Intalling the gem

 Add this line to your application's Gemfile:

+    gem 'bitpay-rails', gem 'bitpay-rails', require: 'bit_pay_rails'
     gem 'spree_bitpay', :git => 'https://github.com/bitpay/spree-bitpay.git'

 And then execute: